MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *	*atmospheric lapse rate*

-| PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters the user will provide in the next steps (see :doc:`Time evolution tab`).
+| PecubeGUI will start from the first topographic file provided and interpolate back the pre-spm topographic history according to the amplitude and offset parameters the user will provide in the next steps (see :ref:`Time evolution tab`).
 | After clicking the “Ok” button, the files will be copied and pasted into “your_current_project_path\data\SPM”.
 In the meantime, the name “SPM/” is automatically provided to the input parameters “Topography file name”, as well as the grid resolution (i.e., nx and ny, only work with iSOSIA files, Figure 3).

 .. figure:: ../images/setTopography.png